Operator RamLUT (imaFlex)

 • binary

 Parameter InitFilename specifies the file that contains the initial values.
-Finally, writing value one to parameter LoadInitFile starts reading the file and, if accepted, writing the values to the hardware.
+Finally, writing value 1 to parameter LoadInitFile starts reading the file and, if accepted, writing the values to the hardware.
 Writing 0 to parameter LoadInitFile doesn't cause the loading of the values.
 This can be useful if you do not want the initial file to be loaded to the hardware during the applet initialization process.

 Note that the DRAM technology offers very poor performance for random access.
 In a worst case scenario when each consecutive access to the DRAM causes a page miss and requires a new row activation, the DRAM throughput suffers 90% loss of the maximal performance, resulting in about 10% bandwidth usage.